 Standout Academic Excellence

-Shenandoah is ranked 263 among 392 national universities and has retained its its spot as the second-highest ranked Virginia private school among national universities in the 2022 U.S. News & World Report rankings.
+Shenandoah is ranked 263 among 392 national universities and is the second-highest ranked Virginia private school among national universities in the 2022 U.S. News & World Report rankings.

 Contemporary Musicianship & Entrepreneur Development (CMED)

 Shenandoah Conservatory will launch the Bachelor of Arts in Contemporary Musicianship & Entrepreneur Development (CMED) program in fall 2022, under the leadership of Director and Assistant Professor of Contemporary Music Rod Vester, Ph.D.
 Students in this new program will move beyond the standard emphasis in contemporary/commercial music and develop the technological, business, marketing, entrepreneurial and musical skills needed to thrive in today’s ever-evolving industry.